Terms & Definitions

 HSAs are personal health savings accounts that allow you to contribute, withdraw and save money to use for qualified medical expenses tax-free.

 Price Transparency & Comparison

 At MotivHealth, we often talk about the concept of price transparency or price comparison.
 Price transparency simply means knowing the cost of care and being able to compare the prices of healthcare services before you go.
-Our Personal Health Assistance can help guide you through this!
+Our Personal Health Assistants can help guide you through this.

 PHA (Personal Health Assistant)

-Personal Health Assistants (or PHAs) are your personal team of advocates in the healthcare system available to you 24/7.
+Personal Health Assistants (or PHAs) are your personal team of advocates in the healthcare system available to you 6am-10pm, 7 days a week!
 They’re there to help YOU get the care you need when you need it.